-Details of offices held by Directors with other organisations are set out in the Directors' Report on pages 12 to 14.
+Details of offices held by Directors with other organisations are set out in the Directors' Report on page 5.
 Full details of related party dealings are set out in notes to the Company's accounts as required by law.

 In assessing whether Directors are independent, the Board takes into account (in addition to the matters set out above):